-William Ellsworth “Elza” Lay, aka: Elzy, William McGinnis (1862-1934) – An outlaw member of Butch Cassidy’s Wild Bunch operating out of the Hole-in-the-Wall Pass in Johnson County, Wyoming, Lay also sometimes rode with the Ketchum Gang in New Mexico.
+William Ellsworth “Elza” Lay, who was also known by Elzy Lay and William McGinnis was an outlaw member of Butch Cassidy’s Wild Bunch operating out of the Hole-in-the-Wall Pass in Johnson County, Wyoming, Lay also sometimes rode with the Ketchum Gang in New Mexico.

 Lay then opened up a gambling house in Vernal, Utah.
 For a time, it was profitable, until it was shut down by Uintah County Sheriff John T. Pope.
 Following his business being closed, Lay moved back to Matt Warner’s ranch, where he renewed his relationship with Josie Bassett.
 He remained there until Butch Cassidy was released from an 18-month prison sentence he had been serving.

 Riding with the Wild Bunch, Lay not only participated in many robberies, he also planned several of them.
 In April 1897, he participated in the robbery at Castle Gate, Utah, netting some $8,000.
 He continued to “work” with the Wild Bunch until the robbery of the Union Pacific train at Wilcox, Wyoming on June 2, 1899.

 On July 11, 1899, he robbed a train with the Ketchum Gang in New Mexico.
 In the process, he was injured but still managed to escape.
 However, the law caught up with him on August 16th and he was tried, convicted, and sent to the New Mexico Territorial Prison.
 In 1906, he was released and went back to Wyoming, settling in Baggs, where he ran a saloon.
 Several years later, he married, had two daughters and moved to California.
 Other than an alleged visit to the Bassett sisters, Lay had no other known contact with members of the Wild Bunch after his release.